JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

     +++Summarize the dataset and provide an overview of the key metrics.+++

-    Copilot responds with both a table that you can add to a new sheet, and reply that details the key metrics.
+    Copilot responds with both a table that you can add to a new sheet, and a reply that details the key metrics.

 1. Select **Add to a new sheet** to include this data in your Excel workbook.